How to Be a Kickass Project Manager

-- Schedule tasks, set priorities and deadlines to organise work, and to motivate you and your team to get things done on time.
+- Schedule tasks, set priorities and deadlines to organize work, and to motivate you and your team to get things done on time.

 - Track time, and see which routine tasks waste your own and your team’s time.

-- Track, share and analyse key metrics on your team’s utilisation on one complete dashboard.
+- Track, share and analyze key metrics on your team’s utilization on one complete dashboard.